 Studying abroad has some advantages over simply traveling, in that you get to live for an extended period of time in another country, just as the natives of that country do.
-This opens-up many more doors than you would have as a “tourist,” because you have the time to really explore your new surroundings, and meet native people.
+This opens up many more doors than you would have as a “tourist,” because you have the time to really explore your new surroundings and meet native people.
 The extended length of time abroad also gives you the chance to take a foreign language class and practice that language outside of the classroom with native speakers.
-According to the New York Times “EVERY” student should experience studying abroad.

 Of course, the idea of living overseas for months can be overwhelming.
 But students who have studied abroad claim to have increased self-confidence, a greater awareness of their own cultural values and biases, and a lasting impact on their view of the world.
 Whether your study-abroad experience is wonderful, or terrible, it’s always unforgettable, educational, and almost always certainly worth it.